-The Louisville Slugger Prime ONE is a one piece bat constructed with Premium AVC Microform Composite material, giving it an ultra balanced feel, perfect for players that are focused on form.
+The Louisville Slugger Prime ONE is a one-piece bat constructed with Premium AVC Microform Composite material, giving it an ultra balanced feel, perfect for players that are focused on form.
 The lighter weight of the Prime ONE, combined with the Turbine Composite end cap, makes it easy to keep proper technique while creating faster swing speeds, so youth players can get the barrel of the bat through the strike zone faster.
-With a increased bat speed, Prime ONE's composite material and single piece construction for more energy transfer, players can expect higher exit speeds and more distance on contact.
+With an increased bat speed, Prime ONE's composite material and single-piece construction for more energy transfer, players can expect higher exit speeds and more distance on contact.
 When it comes to comfort, the Premium LS Pro Comfort Grip provides both tact and cushion.
 This bat does require a break in period and will actually have increased pop with more usage.

-To give you extra piece of mind as you make an investment in your young athlete's baseball career, Louisville Slugger provides a one year warranty.
+To give you extra peace of mind as you make an investment in your young athlete's baseball career, Louisville Slugger provides a one-year warranty.
 Order your Prime ONE -12 baseball bat today and receive fast, free shipping.